stephanie-w/brainscribble/content/statinf2.md

 ## P-value

-Probability of obtaining the observed result or results that are more "extreme", given that hypothesis is true, ie P(observed or more extreme outcome | $H_0$).
+Probability of obtaining the observed result or results that are more "extreme", given that hypothesis is true, ie. P(observed or more extreme outcome | $H_0$).

-A reasonable strategy would reject the null hypothesis if the sample mean $\bar X$ is larger or lower than some constant C, chosen so that the probabilty of a Type I error is $\alpha$
+A reasonable strategy would reject the null hypothesis if the sample mean $\bar X$ is larger or lower than some constant C, chosen so that the probability of a Type I error is $\alpha$

 Note:
   $C = \mu + qnorm(\alpha) \times sd$